Dolvido/fuguely-working/SVELTE_COMPONENT.md

   - toggleProfileStatus():
       SET userRef to point to current user's document in the "users" collection in the database UPDATE the "published" field in userRef with the opposite of its current value

-  - toggleTeacherMode():
-      SET userRef to point to current user's document in the "users" collection in the database UPDATE the "teacherMode" field in userRef with the opposite of its current value

 HTML STRUCTURE: